-Let’s start with what their goal is.
-They want to perform their orders, and they have 0 problems dying for their cause.
-This can be guarding something, preventing certain people from coming inside, or killing everything that comes close to them.
+Let’s start with their goal.
+Helmed horrors want to perform their orders, and they have no qualms about sacrificing themselves for their cause.
+This can involve guarding something, preventing specific individuals from entering, or eliminating any threats that come near them.

-The thing about helmed horrors is, they are not dumb.
-They understand the difference between a literal order and the intent of an order.
-So your adventurers aren’t going to outsmart them as easily as they would regular golems or mindless creatures.
+The thing about helmed horrors is that they are not dumb.
+They can discern the literal order from the intent behind it.
+As a result, your adventurers won’t be able to outsmart them as easily as they would regular golems or mindless creatures.

-One of their main weaknesses is the location where you find them most often.
-Ruins, castles, dungeons, all are tight spaces.
-This gives creative players the ability to use spells like a bonfire in 5e to chip damage your helmed horrors when they run towards them.
-So you will need to find a counter to this, for example, making the horrors immune against the spell.
+One of their main weaknesses lies in the locations where they are often encountered: ruins, castles, dungeons—tight spaces.
+This provides creative players with the opportunity to utilize spells like bonfire in 5e to gradually chip away at the helmed horrors’ health as they advance.
+To counter this, you may need to devise a solution, such as making the horrors immune to the specific spell.